-- 6. Type 2 and 3 Administrative Plans will be reviewed by the appropriate City disapproving or postponing to allow for time to correct the application.
+- applicant is responsible for working with the Planning Staff to correct any deficiencies needed to be accepted for further review. - 6.
+Type 2 and 3 Administrative Plans will be reviewed by the appropriate City Departmental Staff or other relevant agencies who will recommend approving, disapproving or postponing to allow for time to correct the application.
 The Director of Planning will notify the applicant of the decision in writing within 15 calendar days of its receipt of a completed application. - 7.
 The Director of Planning shall have the authority to require an Administrative Plan to be considered by the Planning Board and notify the applicant the justifications for doing so.